21isenough/LightningATM/docs/guide/we_need_your_help.md

 ## Steps to update
 ### 1. Expand the config.ini

 Because we are also expanding the config.ini with this update, we unfortunately have to expand config.ini manually, otherwise we get an error message when starting the ATM.
 Expanding is not difficult and does not have to be undone later.
-First we log in again via SSH and stop the LightningATM service and call up the config.ini.
+First we logon again via SSH and stop the LightningATM service and call up the config.ini.

     $ sudo systemctl stop LightningATM.service
     $ nano ~/.lightningATM/config.ini